Game Boy Advance Architecture

 Rendered Sprite layer

-The size of a sprite can be up to 64x64 pixels wide, yet for having such a small screen they will end up occupying a big part of it.
+The size of a sprite can be up to 64x64 pixels wide.
+Yet, for having such a small screen, sprites will end up occupying a big part of it.

 If that wasnā€™t enough, the PPU can now apply affine transformations to sprites!